Detailed 21 Step Gongfu Tea Ceremony

 Step 2 - Present the tea leaves

-Teas are often stored in a jar that suits the ceremony scene.
-To start the ceremony, the tea artist uses a special spoon to take tea leaves out of the jar.
-The leaves are put on a plate and shown to every guest.
-Observing the dry leaves and enjoying the scent is part of tea appreciation.
+The teas are often kept in a jar that suits the ceremony scene.
+To begin the ceremony, the tea artist uses a special spoon to pull the tea leaves out of the jar.
+The leaves are placed on a plate and shown to each guest.
+The observation of the dry leaves and the enjoyment of the aroma are part of the appreciation of the tea.

-Often ties nice little Yixing purple clay teapot is used, invented by Shi Da Bin, a famous 17th century potter.
-Pour hot water over and into the teapot to warm it up first.
-Warming the teapot first will make sure it maintains the inside temperature better when you brew your tea.
+A pretty Yixing purple clay teapot is often used during a ceremony.
+It was invented by Shi Da Bin, a famous potter of the 17th century.
+The artist pours hot water on and into the teapot to warm it up first.
+Warming up the teapot will allow you to better isolate heat when you steep the tea.

 Step 4 - Add tea leaves into teapot